-With a team of Expert plumbers in Winnipeg, we can provide quality solutions to many common plumbing problems.
-From comprehensive leak detection and repair to new boiler installation, we’ll provide your entire plumbing system with an Expert layer of protection.
+With a team of Expert plumbers in Winnipeg, we can swiftly resolve all sorts of common plumbing problems.
+From comprehensive leak detection and repair to new boiler installation, we’ll do what it takes to ensure an Expert layer of protection.
 You can even count on us for the installation and servicing of both tank and tankless water heaters.

-If you notice your supply of hot water isn’t lasting long, it could be a problem with your tank water heater.
+If you notice the supply of hot water isn’t lasting as long as it should, it could be a problem with your tank hot water heater.
 The heating element could be too dirty from grime or mineral buildup.

-A toilet that won’t stop running could be dealing with any number of issues, including a broken flapper seal, flush valve or flapper chain.
-In some cases it’s the handle itself that’s been damaged and separated from the chain.
-A running toilet wastes a lot of water, so don’t hesitate to contact our plumbers at 204-800-0613.
+A toilet that’s running constantly could be dealing with any number of issues, including a broken flapper seal, flush valve or flapper chain.
+In some cases it’s the handle itself that’s making the toilet run.
+A running toilet wastes a lot of water, so it’s important to call Expert plumbers promptly at 204-988-4575.

 One of the most common reasons your dishwasher isn’t draining properly is because there’s a clog in the drain line.
 The line, also called a drain hose, removes water from the dishwasher tub once the cycle is over.
 When a clog forms in the drain line, water may not be able to flow properly.
 Contact our local plumbing Experts for troubleshooting and repairs.